birc-stormtroopers/rmq/README.md

 If `.position()` gives me `Some(k)`, then `k` is an index into `y`, but I want an index into `x`, so I add `i` to it.
 I then return the result.
 Since my function returns an `Option<usize>` it needs to return either `None` or `Some(val)`, so I wrap the result in a `Some(...)`.

-That is how the function works, and it takes time `O(j-i)` which I will simplify to `O(n)`.
+That is how the function works, and it takes time $O(j-i)$ which I will simplify to $O(n)$.

-So, with no preprocessing and a linear scan for each query, we have a solution that runs in `<O(1),O(n)>`.
+So, with no preprocessing and a linear scan for each query, we have a solution that runs in $\langle O(1),O(n) \rangle$.

 ## Tabulating all intervals

-You can of course also go to the other extreme and build a table of all interval `i<j` so when you need to query an interval you just look up the result in a table.
+You can of course also go to the other extreme and build a table of all interval $i < j$ so when you need to query an interval you just look up the result in a table.
 I have put an implementation of that in `rmq/src/tabulate.rs`.

 The preprocessed data structure consists of a table and nothing more.